 We are thrilled to announce that we have released the new documentation site for Corteza.
 The structure has been optimised and the content has been actualised.
 It now contains everything you need to know to install, set up and use the open-source digital work platform Corteza.
 The new structure also enables the community to contribute easier then ever before.

 The documentation has the following structure:

 The overview explains what Corteza is, and it gives a summary about the topics “Security”, “Architecture”, “Core Development”, “Deployment” and “Customization”.
 This chapter is recommended for all new Corteza users.

 2. User Manual

-The user manual has been created for people that use Corteza for their daily tasks, such as sales people, project managers, service agents, etc. It explains how “Corteza One”, the unified workspace, can be used to access applications and profile settings, and it goes in to details how to use “Corteza Messaging”, “Corteza CRM” and “Corteza Service Cloud” are used.
+The user manual has been created for people that use Corteza for their daily tasks, such as sales people, project managers, service agents, etc. It explains how “Corteza One”, the unified workspace, can be used to access applications and profile settings, and it goes in to details how to use “Corteza Messaging”, “Corteza CRM” and “Corteza Service Solution” are used.

 3. Admin Manual

 The admin manual is aimed at Corteza administrators, and explains how to manage an already installed instance of Corteza.
 The first part explains in depth features of the Corteza Admin Panel, and the second part is about Corteza Low-Code.